Dasian/hackros/README.md

 directory bruteforce, or stabilizing a reverse shell.
 By making macro templates with a macro variable set to the IP or domain name of our target box, we can execute these commands with one button!

+> [!NOTE]
+> Since this repo's creation the [SuperMacro](https://docs.barraider.com/faqs/supermacro/variables/) plugin has been updated to include variables and the **pasting of text directly into a virtual machine with the "Forced Macro Mode" option.
+I'm still going to update this repo since I've included it in my workflow but check out the changes!

 # Installation
 > [!NOTE]
 > The SuperMacro plugin and this script will only work on Windows